Winter Gifts

 Charley and Buster’s lungs ceased to expand and contract, their jaws hung open, and their balance faltered.

 Charley and Buster were aghast.
-Corn-fed Corbett, the ugliest, most offensive kid in town had just said what he said to Vicki White and wasn’t struck by lightning or turned into a pillar of salt or anything!
+Corn-fed Corbett, the ugliest, most offensive kid in town had just said what he said to Vicki White and didn't get struck by lightning or turned into a worm!
 Were there no laws governing such things?
 Was God or Mother Nature or the ghost of Rudolph Valentino not going to intervene?
-Shocked and bewildered, Charley and Buster exchanged horrified looks and steadied themselves against the theater building.
+Shocked and bewildered, Charley and Buster exchanged horrified looks.

-Corn-fed looked around at all the eyes that were upon him and declared, “It was just a joke!”
+Corn-fed looked around at all the eyes that were upon him and declared, “It was just a joke!
+Two humps--get it?”

-Finally, tensions eased, as the line for tickets began to move.
+Finally, the line for tickets began to move.
 Miss Irene, the ticket lady, took Charley and Buster’s dimes and asked the usual question, “You two are still eleven?”

 Charley, the best liar, replied, “Yes Ma’am,” and then added, “but we’re gonna be havin’ birthdays pretty soon.”
 (Admission was ten cents up to the age of twelve, then it increased to twenty-five cents)

-Raising one eyebrow, Miss Irene said, “Uh-huh,” and handed them their tickets.
+Miss Irene raised an eyebrow, said, “Uh-huh,” and handed them their tickets.

 Once inside, the boys went directly to the concession stand and purchased their obligatory Cokes and popcorn.
-Of the two doorways into the cinema, they entered the one on the right; that being the one they always used.
-Additionally, they sat in the right-hand seating section.
-Sometimes they’d venture over to the middle section, but not too far.
-(Only those who were serious about watching the movie sat in the middle.)
+Of the two doorways into the cinema, they entered the one on the right, that being the one they always used.

-“This spot is good,” said Charley, choosing appropriate seats on the right side.
-Properly and strategically positioned, the boys slurped Cokes, munched popcorn, and kept a close watch on all the theater goings on.
+"This spot is good,” said Charley as he chose the appropriate seats.
+Comfortably planted, the boys slurped Cokes, munched popcorn, and kept a close watch on all the theater goings on.

-“Uh-oh, here comes the big corncob,” whispered Buster, upon seeing the unwelcome one approach.
-Corn-fed paused at their row, but then waddled on past and sat down two rows ahead of them.
+Upon seeing the unwelcome one approach, Buster whispered, “Uh-oh, here comes the big corncob."
+Corn-fed paused at their row but then waddled on past and sat down two rows ahead of them.

 “Dang, Buster, that’s a good one!
 I’ll have to remember that.”